 Despite the restrictions imposed by Covid, Tom interviewed children and their siblings, parents (some of whom were bereaved), carers and staff, with a view to assisting in how best to create a Garden of Reflection.
 Some really interesting ideas came from these meetings, for example: seating areas should accommodate wheelchair users so that they can sit within a group of people and not confined to the edge i.e. leave gaps between benches.
 The importance of experiencing jeopardy: no matter what life limiting condition the child may have, it is healthy for them to experience challenges.
 This could be something as simple as a bumpy ride in a hospital bed or the negotiation around a patch of stinging nettles to look at a beetle bank.

 But the common thread was the desire to be as close to nature as possible – to smell it, to hear it, to feel it.

 The Garden Design

 Havens House is right in the middle of Epping Forest, with wonderful mature oaks almost up to the back door.
-Our solution was to create a space that, no matter what your ability, one could get into the woods and experience them first hand.
+The solution was to create a space that, no matter what ability, one could get into the woods and experience them first hand.
 We designed a series of decked areas varying in size and privacy linked by easy and not-so-easy routes.
-To encourage stargazing, the layout is similar to that of the Great Bear constellation.
+To encourage and encourage stargazing, the layout is similar to that of The Great Bear. constellation.

 To protect the fragile forest floor, we kept everything off the ground using screw-piles.
 As for planting, native woodlanders were encouraged to re-populate.
 This included brambles, nettles and piles of decaying wood to attract all forms of life.
 Closer to the hospice, we created a more ornamental naturalistic effect using woodland plants kindly donated by Stewart Landscapes from their recent Chelsea Flower Show Garden.